seanbreckenridge/mac-dotfiles/bin/README.md

 ### [echopath](./echopath)
 ```
-prints everything on your $PATH seperated by newlines
+prints everything on your $PATH separated by newlines
 ```

 ### [gifme](./gifme)